Robin Oakley

 Research interests

-Robin Oakley is an Anthropologist interested in the relationship between economic constraints and cultural values in relation to health and policy.
+Robin Oakley is an Anthropologist interested in the relationship between economic constraints and cultural values with a focus on health and policy.
 She analyzed caregiving strategies for the elderly in Namaqualand, South Africa, among a community who enjoyed communal land tenure until the late 1990s.
-She is currently comparing the Namaqaland reserves that pre-dated the Canadian reserve system by examining the migration routes of Mi'kmaq who were forced off reserves recognized by Joseph Howe in St Margaret’s Bay, Nova Scotia in the 1800s.
-Her long-standing interest in race and ethnicity as perpetuated in the resilient Victorian British imagination and the debilitating impacts on people’s sense of “wellness” that all too often go unresolved continues to be a primary interest.
-Dr. Oakley has written book reviews for American Ethnologist, Itinerario: European Expansion and Migration (Cambridge), Critique of Anthropology, the Asian Journal of Social Science and Journal for the Society of the Anthropology of Europe.
+She is comparing the Namaqaland reserves that pre-dated the Canadian reserve system to Mi'kmaq reserves recognized by Joseph Howe in St Margaret’s Bay, Nova Scotia in the 1800s.
+Her long-standing interest in demographic tendencies as perpetuated in the resilient Victorian imagination and the debilitating impacts on people’s sense of “wellness” that all too often go unresolved continues to be a primary interest.

 Selected publications